-RedLightMan.com have this to say about LED angles:
+RedLightMan.com has this to say about LED angles:

 The angle that light comes out of a light source is one of the main factors in determining how the power density changes by distance.
 Wide beam angles, such as over 60 degrees, make the power density weaken very soon.
 Narrow beam angles like 30 degrees keep the power density strong over long distances.

 And you may find another device that covers your entire back, so this saves you time (though the price may be higher).
-Remember though - factor in power density when looking at treatment area.
+Remember—factor in power density when looking at the treatment area.

 An obvious thing to factor in when shopping for a red light device is cost.